 - TR-1.
 Integrate land use and transportation decisions to ensure that the two mutually support the Comprehensive Plan. - TR-2.
-Strive to reduce congestion and improve mobility. - TR-3.
+To aggressively plan, manage, and expand transportation investments to reduce congestion and expand opportunities in a multimodal and comprehensive manner and improve the quality of the travel experience for all users. - TR-3.
 Direct transportation investments and service to support the Urban Centers growth strategy of the Countywide Planning Policies - TR-4.
 Incorporate transit-supportive and pedestrianoriented design features in new development through development review. - TR-5.
-Encourage major employers and the developers of major employment facilities to provide child care opportunities on site or nearby. - TR-6.
-Encourage private developers of adjacent or nearby properties to execute agreements to provide joint use and funding of shared parking facilities.
+Encourage major employers and the developers of major employment facilities to provide child care opportunities on site or nearby.